grobenmarketing/hugo-one-eyed-graphics/content/about/_index.md

   title: "Art-Meets-Commerce: 30+ Years of Craft"
   paragraphs:
     - "Since 1993, Jack Motta has been focused on one thing: creating art that sells FOR his clients."
-    - "One Eyed Graphics brings a design-first, professional art touch to wraps, decals, signs, and banners."
+    - "One Eyed Graphics brings a design-first, professional-art touch to wraps, decals, signs, and banners."
     - "Every installation is handled by 3M certified staff."
-  highlight: "We make sure your brand looks established, trustworthy in the eyes of your clients and customers."
+  highlight: "We make sure your brand looks established, trustworthy in the eyes of your customers."

 services:
   title: "Your Path to a Referral-Generating Fleet"